A Logic for Dually Hemimorphic Semi-Heyting Algebras and its Axiomatic Extensions: Introduction

-A semi-Heyting algebra is a Heyting algebra if it satisfies the identity: $(x \land y) \to x \approx 1$.
-We will denote the variety of semi-Heyting algebras by $\mathbb{SH}$ and that of Heyting algebras by $\mathbb{H}.$ Semi-Heyting algebras share some important properties with Heyting algebras; for instance, semi-Heyting algebras are distributive and pseudocomplemented, with the pseudocomplement $x^* : x \to 0$; the congruences on them are determined by filters and the variety of semi-Heyting algebras is arithmetical (for more properties of $\mathbb{SH}$, see \cite{sankappanavar2008semi})). \\
+We will denote the variety of semi-Heyting algebras by $\mathbb{SH}$ and that of Heyting algebras by $\mathbb{H}.$ Semi-Heyting algebras share some important properties with Heyting algebras; for instance, semi-Heyting algebras are distributive and pseudocomplemented, with the pseudocomplement $x^* := x \to 0$; the congruences on them are determined by filters and the variety of semi-Heyting algebras is arithmetical.
+For further results on $\mathbb{SH}$, see \cite{Abad2011a}, \cite{Abad2011}, \cite{Abad2013semi}, \cite{cornejo20semiHeyting} and \cite{sankappanavar2008semi}.

-It is well known that Heyting algebras are the algebraic semantics of the intuitionistic propositional logic.
-In 2011, the first-named author of this paper defined, in \cite{cornejo2011semi}, a new logic called ``semi-intuitionistic logic'' ($\mathcal{SI}$, for short) and showed that the variety of semi-Heyting algebras is an algebraic semantics for this logic and that the intuitionistic logic is a (axiomatic) extension of it.
-The axioms of this logic, however, were expressed in the language that was not the same as that of semi-Heyting algebras.
-In \cite{cornejo15semiLogics}, a much simpler, but equivalent, set of axioms for $\mathcal{SI}$, was presented (in the same language as that of semi-Heyting algebras).
+It is well known that the variety of Heyting algebras is the equivalent algebraic semantics (in the sense of Blok and Pigozzi) of the intuitionistic propositional logic.
+In 2011, the first author of this paper defined, in \cite{cornejo2011semi}, a new logic called ``semi-intuitionistic logic'' ($\mathcal{SI}$, for short, also called $\mathcal{SH}$) and showed, essentially, that the variety of semi-Heyting algebras is an algebraic semantics for this logic and that the intuitionistic logic is an axiomatic extension of it.
+The axioms of this logic, however, were expressed in a language that was not the same as that of semi-Heyting algebras.
+In \cite{cornejo15semiLogics}, a much simpler, but equivalent, set of axioms for $\mathcal{SI}$ (or $\mathcal{SH}$), was presented in the same language as that of semi-Heyting algebras.
+The logic $\mathcal{SI}$ as presented in \cite{cornejo15semiLogics} will play a fundamental role in this paper.

-In 1942, Moisil \cite{moisil1942} defined a logic called ``Logique modale'' ($\mathcal{LM}$).
-He also introduced Heyting algebras endowed with an involution in \cite{moisil1942a}, as the algebraic models of an expansion of intuitionistic propositional calculus by a De Morgan negation.
-These algebras were investigated further by Monteiro \cite{monteiro1980algebres} under the name of symmetric Heyting algebras.
-In particular, he presents a proof of an algebraic completeness theorem for Moisil's calculus by showing that the variety of symmetric Heyting algebras as its equivalent algebraic semantics.
+In 1942, Moisil \cite{moisil1942} defined a logic called ``Logique modale'' ($\mathcal{LM}$), an expansion of intuitionistic propositional calculus by a De Morgan negation.
+He also introduced Heyting algebras endowed with an involution, in \cite{moisil1942a}, as the algebraic models of the logic $\mathcal{LM}$.
+These algebras were further investigated by Monteiro \cite{monteiro1980algebres} under the name of symmetric Heyting algebras.
+In particular, he presented a proof of an algebraic completeness theorem for Moisil's calculus by showing that $\mathcal{LM}$ is complete for the variety of symmetric Heyting algebras.